mhgolestan/MatlabPNM/README.md

+**What is MatlabPNM?**

-MatlabPNM is an open-source software developed for flow simulation through porous media using a pore-network modelling approach.
+MatlabPNM is an open-source software developed for flow simulation at micro-scale through porous media using a pore-network modelling approach.